ken-matsui/dotfiles/README.md

 4. Enter your Keybase.io password
 5. Create a `private.pgp` file that contains the exported content
 6. Execute `gpg --import private.pgp`

-### RunCat

-1. General -> Startup: Launch RunCat at login
-1. Indications -> Turn all of them on